 The Totem Heritage Center has the largest collection of unrestored 19th century totem poles, but that's just the beginning of what it has to offer!
 Also displayed are baskets, masks, regalia, carvings, and my personal favorite, the incredible photographs of the old villages where the poles were retrieved.
 Not to mention the many carvings and totem poles outside the building!
 This is one of the Ketchikan Alaska Attractions not to be missed!

 Don't skip checking out all of the carvings on the outside of the building!
-When we arrived, we were immediately impressed with the two Totem Poles that were outside the building - the Frog Woman Pole and the pole called 'Honoring those who give' (read more about the poles below), the intricately carved entry doors carved to show the Sea Wolf (or Wasgo) and exit doors that depict a killer whale, and the five carved posts that represent the phraties of the local Native people: Eagle, Raven, Killer Whale, Bear, and Wolf.
+When I arrived, I was immediately impressed with the two Totem Poles that were outside the building - the Frog Woman Pole and the pole called 'Honoring those who give' (read more about the poles below), the intricately carved entry doors carved to show the Sea Wolf (or Wasgo) and exit doors that depict a killer whale, and the five carved posts that represent the phraties of the local Native people: Eagle, Raven, Killer Whale, Bear, and Wolf.
 Two of these posts are on the entrance/exit area and are great photo spots!